Undergraduate TAP/APTS Policy

 Satisfactory academic progress

 Satisfactory academic progress looks at both a student's cumulative GPA and the accumulation of credit hours toward a degree.
-A student's academic standing is then measured on the TAP Academic Eligibility Chart for Undergraduates (PDF).*
+A student's academic standing is then measured on the TAP Academic Eligibility Chart.*

-*It should be noted that when using the chart, only semesters that a student receives a TAP/APTS payment are considered.
-Students who first receive TAP grants at the start of their junior year would be required to meet the standards represented by the first column.
-Students are limited to receiving eight semesters of TAP grants, except EOP students, who can receive 10 semesters of TAP.
-All students must be accepted into a major prior to completing 57 credit hours to continue to be eligible for TAP/APTS.
+*When using the chart, only semesters in which a student receives a TAP/APTS payment are considered.
+Students who first receive a TAP grant at the start of their junior year must meet the standards represented by the first column.
+Students are limited to receiving eight semesters of the TAP grant, except EOP students, who can receive 10.
+All students must be accepted into a major before completing 57 credit hours to continue to be eligible for TAP/APTS.

 Students who fail to maintain good academic standing become ineligible for TAP/APTS until they achieve the appropriate standards without the assistance of state funding.
 In exceptional situations, students who become ineligible may be granted a one-time waiver of their ineligibility.
 All waiver requests should be submitted to the Academic Standards Office in Twin Rise 100.